 Published February 21, 2012 at Gunpowder & Lead.

-Essentially, when we’ve crossed the Rubicon, we are less likely to accept information that does not support our decision, and we’re more likely to believe we will be successful regardless of evidence to the contrary.
+When we’ve crossed the intellectual Rubicon, we are less likely to accept information that does not support our decision, and we’re more likely to believe we will be successful regardless of evidence to the contrary.
 This overconfidence leads to riskier war plans and a higher likelihood of going to war.
-As for the standard rational actor model, the authors suggest that rationality goes out the window once a decision is taken: